Humming: Humming in human evolution

 Joseph Jordania suggested that humming could have played an important role in the early human (hominid) evolution as contact calls.
 Many social animals produce seemingly haphazard and indistinct sounds (like chicken cluck) when they are going about their everyday business (foraging, feeding).
 These sounds let group members know that they are among kin and there is no danger.
 In the case of the appearance of any signs of danger (such as suspicious sounds or movements in a forest), the animal that notices danger first, stops moving, stops producing sounds, remains silent and looks in the direction of the danger sign.
 Other animals quickly follow suit and very soon all the group is silent and is scanning the environment for possible danger.

 Charles Darwin was the first to notice this phenomenon on the example of the wild horses and the cattle.
 Joseph Jordania suggested that for humans, as for many social animals, silence can be a sign of danger, and that's why gentle humming and musical sounds relax humans (see the use of gentle music in music therapy, lullabies).

 Humming in language

 In Pirahã, the only surviving dialect of the Mura language, there is a special register of speech which uses solely humming, with no audible release.

 Music

-Humming is often used in music of genres, from classical (for example, the famous chorus at the end of Act 2 of Giacomo Puccini's Madama Butterfly) to jazz to R&B.
+Humming is often used in music of genres, from classical (for example, the famous chorus at the end of Act 2 of Giacomo Puccini's Madama Butterfly or the aria of Heitor Villa-Lobos's Bachianas Brasileiras No. 5) to jazz to R&B.

 Another form of music derived from basic humming is the humwhistle.
 Folk art, also known as "whistle-hum," produces a high pitch and low pitch simultaneously.
 The two-tone sound is related to field holler, overtone singing, and yodeling the music.